SamJoan/HTS-702-2018-CTF/challenge-4/writeup.md

 ![](/home/user/work/shared/flags/HTS-702-2018-CTF/challenge-4/Screenshot_2018-06-28_14-59-44.png)

 Sweet.
-Let's have a look at this thing, and see where the vulnerabilities are most likely to lie.
+Let's have a look at this thing, and see where the vulnerabilities are most likely to be.
 Like on previous writeups for this CTF I will run the APK through `apktool` and `procyon` just to have better access to the app.
 These outputs will be in `challenge4_release` and `final-source` respectively.

 At this point, having had a brief look of the application, I can see that it is some sort of game.
-Frequently in vulnerable Android applications, the vulnerability lays within how it communicates with other applications within the device.
-Android provides several mechanisms through which applications may communicate between each other and handling input sent in that manner insecurely can frequently lead to vulnerabilities.
+Frequently in vulnerable Android applications, the vulnerability is in how it communicates with other applications within the device.
+Android provides several mechanisms through which applications may communicate with each other and handling input sent in that manner insecurely can frequently lead to vulnerabilities.
 Let's have a look at the vulnerable application's `AndroidManifest.xml`:

 ```
 $ cat challenge4_release/AndroidManifest.xml